SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 ### 22. Describe your first day at school that you remember

+Well, I remember the first day of my college so clearly.
+I really looked forward to starting this new journey.
+But I have to say the first day was such a roller coaster.

+I arrived at the university's gate on the registration day.
+There were a lot of booths.
+A group of senior students were there as volunteers.
+After the paperwork was done, a senior student named Penny was assigned to lead me to my dorm.

+She gave me a tour of campus.
+She was so nice and patient.
+I mean, I had tons of questions.
+But she answered all of them in detail.
+She even gave me her phone number in case I had more questions.
+Her amazing personality really impressed me.
+Most importantly, she was so pretty.
+Honestly, I had a crush on her.
+When we were walking around campus, I was thinking about asking her out on a date

+At the end of the tour and orientation, we arrived at the student residence.
+She congratulated me again.
+Then she told me that her boyfriend lived in my building...
+I was so disappointed when she said that.
+I tried to stay calm.
+But I was so upset.
+It was a great day overall...
+I just didn't expect to have those kinds of ups and downs.

 ### 23. Describe something you did that made you feel proud

 When it comes to something I did that made me feel proud, I'm going to talk about the time my essay won an award. *If memory serves correctly*, this happened two years ago.
 Since I was interested in literature, I took part in an optional literature course.
 Although reading and writing about literature has never been one of my strong suits.
 I still really enjoyed the course.